aerdnatravelblog/travelblog/content/blog/2015/paracas.md

 ~~~~~~
 <img src="/img/paracas/paracas_header.jpg"/>

-We arrived to Huacachina, an oasis in the dessert.
+We arrived to Huacachina, an oasis in the desert.
 Huacachina is close to Ica.
 As we already had a bus ticket Ica - Cusco, we wanted to visit Huacachina.
 We had just one day and night for the popular activities there: buggy ride and sand boarding.
 We arrived to Huacachina just half an hour before the start of the tour.
-We read some reviews on Internet and we assumed that the trip booked directly in our hostel "The dessert nights" should be fine.
+We read some reviews on Internet and we assumed that the trip booked directly in our hostel "The desert nights" should be fine.
 We jumped in to the buggy and we drove off to the dunes.
 We arrived at the dunes and the driver tried to drive uphill, but the engine could not deliver its full power and we started to go backwards.
 He tried it once more with a longer approach.
 No success, there was obviously something wrong.
 We stopped and he cleaned the air filter.
 We were sad, we knew that we can not prolong our stay.
 All the other buggies left and we were stuck in a dune.
 The driver realized he can't solve the issue in the dunes.
 He turned around back to the oasis to switch the car.
 "Yuppi!"
 This time the car sounded more solid and powerful and once again we started to enjoy the ride.
 All of a sudden, right in the ascend on a dune, he killed the engine.
 He tried to start it several times, we could hear that this one will not go anywhere.
 To our surprise he stopped another passing by buggy and the driver agreed to take us on board.
 We were joking with the other passengers that for sure this buggy will brake in a few minutes again.
 Luckily that didn't happen and it turned out to be an awesome ride.
 The driver was going crazy, we were jumping up and down in the buggy, flying over the dunes, laughing and screaming.
 This buggy was super fast and furious, like out of a mad max movie.